dynamsoft-docs/capture-vision-docs/parameters/file/task-settings/barcode-reader-task-settings.md

 permalink: /parameters/file/task-settings/barcode-reader-task-settings.html
 ---

-# Barcode Reader Task Setting
+# BarcodeReaderTaskSetting Object
 In Dynamsoft Capture Vision(DCV), we use Json files to configure and organize the process tasks.
-The Barcode Reader Task Setting described in this chapter is one of the configurable tasks.
+The `BarcodeReaderTaskSetting` described in this chapter is one of the configurable tasks.
 If you have more strict requirements for speed or accuracy, it is highly recommended that you start by trying the barcode  reader task settings.

 Control reference content.